Determining The Correct Load Cell

 To determine the right load cell size, add the live load and dead load and divide by the total number of load cells.
 “This gives the weight that each load cell will be subjected to when the vessel is loaded to its maximum capacity.”

 To account for overfilling, shock or unequal loads, add 25% to the number calculated.
 To account for excess weight on one side, have all load cells in the system account for the larger capacity.
 All load cells must have the same weighing capacity.

 These are factors to consider when choosing the correct load cell for your application, but this is just part of the process.
 The installation is a critical component to ensure accurate weighing.
 You will want to seek out a professional to do the installation correctly.
-Give us a call to discuss your load cell application, seek consultation or request a quote!
+Give us a call to discuss your load cell application or request a quote!